xishantingyu/SESE/day6/The_Cathedral_and_the_Bazaar.md

 	two criteria

-	-	“authority follows responsibility”
+	-	"authority follows responsibility"
-	-	“seniority wins”
+	-	"seniority wins"

 *	Acculturation Mechanisms and the Link to Academia